krishna-d-codes/GlowAI/README.md

 Krishna Dighe

-🔗 Connect with me on LinkedIn: www.linkedin.com/in/krishna-dighe410
+🔗 Connect with me on LinkedIn:[LinkedIn](https://www.linkedin.com/in/krishna-dighe410)

 🧠 Inspiration

 GlowAI was created from a passion for skincare, UI/UX, and clean web experiences.
 The aim was to build a platform that feels beautiful, intelligent, and helpful — blending modern design with practical skincare advice.

-Inspired by minimal and luxurious skincare brands, GlowAI brings together interactive quizzes, personalized suggestions, and a smooth browsing experience for every user.
+Inspired by minimal and luxurious skincare brands, GlowAI brings together interactive quizzes, personalized suggestions, and a smooth browsing experience for every user.******